scoville/tailwind-generator/README.md

     -o, --output <output>                      Directory for generated code [default: ./] -f, --output-filename <output-filename>
-            Filename (without extension) used for the generated code [default: Output]
+            Filename (without extension) used for the generated code [default: css]
 ```

 `style-generator` uses [env_logger](https://docs.rs/env_logger/0.8.4/env_logger/) under the hood, so you can prefix your command with `RUST_LOG=info` for a more verbose output, the binary is silent by default: